 Getting the historical details right was very important to me.
-I searched 19th century newspapers for stories about Tesla and his contemporaries, read biographies, hunted up old restaurant menus, pored over photos and train schedules, and stalked through Tesla’s neighborhood with antique maps to see how the streets had changed.
+I searched 19th century newspapers for stories about Tesla and his contemporaries, read biographies, hunted up old restaurant menus, pored over photos and train schedules, and stalked through Tesla’s neighbourhood with antique maps to see how the streets had changed.
 I even interviewed a transit historian to find out how people got around town back then.
 What were the fares for horse-drawn omnibuses?
 How about trolleys?
 Where did you buy a ticket for a ride on the elevated railroads, and did the ticket clerk punch it and give it back to you or just keep it?
 Even if nobody else ever noticed, I wanted to get things right!

 But all that research was a walk in the park compared to keeping the time-travel paradoxes straight.
 The most famous one is the Grandfather Paradox: Suppose you use a time machine to travel back a few decades and kill your grandfather before he meets your grandmother.
 Then your mother will never be born, so you yourself will never be born, so you will never use a time machine to travel back in time and kill your grandfather.
 That means your mother will be born after all, and so will you, which means you will be able to use that time machine after all and kill Grandad, so you won’t be born, so you will be, so you won’t be…

 H. G. Wells’ novel was no help with this particular paradox.
 His character uses the machine to go forward in time, not backwards.
-Going forward in time doesn’t raise nearly as many difficulties—after all, we’re all traveling forward in time all the time!
+Going forward in time doesn’t raise nearly as many difficulties—after all, we’re all travelling forward in time all the time!

 Related puzzles kept popping up all over my story, driving my editor crazy.
 We would have dialogues like this: